Installing Stainless¶

 .

-You may want to introduce a soft-link from to a file called stainless
+It can be useful to introduce a soft-link from this script to a file called

 $ ln -s frontends/dotty/target/universal/stage/bin/stainless-dotty stainless